 - Property Photos: Show the outside of your hotel as well as the surrounding area.
 In addition to room amenities, it’s important to showcase the hotel’s overall amenities including restaurants, pool and fitness areas, and more.

-Overall, a rule of thumb is that a small hotel should have at least 20 photos.
+Overall, a rule of thumb is that a small hotel should have at least 20 prime photos.

 4. Implement a review and reputation management strategy

-Implementing a review and reputation management strategy is important for hospitality marketers to help potential guests make informed decisions when looking for the best hotel possible based on what’s most important to them in a travel experience.
+Implementing a review and reputation management strategy is important for hospitality marketers.
+This will help potential guests make informed decisions when looking for the best hotel possible based on what’s most important to them in a travel experience.

 While OTAs are great for visibility, they also allow guests to leave reviews — both good and bad.
 According to one study, 95% of travelers read reviews before booking a hotel.
 But hotels can stay on top of this important aspect by being responsive, even to negative reviews.
-Meanwhile, a TripAdvisor study found that 65% of respondents were more likely to book with a hotel that responds to guest reviews than one that doesn’t.
-Reviews are a critical part of the decision process, and if your OTAs are suffering, it’s another place to look.
+A TripAdvisor study found that 65% of respondents were more likely to book with a hotel that responds to guest reviews than one that doesn’t.
+Reviews are a critical part of the decision process; if your OTAs are suffering, it’s another place to look.